MarkusMaiwald/fermat-wiki/en/Chapter/fermat-local-chapter.md

 * Establishing peaceful relationships to local authorities

-  * _“We build the future and don’t fight the past”_
+  * _“We build the future and don’t fight the past”._

 * Attend neighbouring meetups and conferences